department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/more/research-activities.md

 * Plan sessions to last from 30-60 minutes.

-* Plan to record the research sessions (video preferred) so your team can review them later and so other Veteran Tools Platform teams can learn from them.
+* Plan to record the research sessions (video preferred) so your team can review them later and so other Veteran-facing Services Platform teams can learn from them.
   * For reference, the DSVA team uses <a title="Go to GoToMeeting" href="https://www.gotomeeting.com/" target="_blank">GoToMeeting</a> for remote usability testing and interviews.

 * If you're doing user interviews or usability testing, prepare a [conversation guide]({{site.baseurl}}/resources/more/conversation-guide).